Hjdskes/sysinfo/README.md

 This little application will print information about your system and your theme, along with some nice ASCII art when run.

 **NOTE:** This application is specifically written for Arch Linux; the ASCII art is the Arch Linux logo and the package count only works with Pacman.
-Also, even though it detects DEs, it's essentialy made for lightweight desktops; it only checks `~/.config/gtk-3.0/settings.ini`, `~/.gtkrc-2.0` and `~/.gtkrc-2.0.mine` for its theme retrieval.
+Sysinfo is made for lightweight desktops; it only checks `~/.config/gtk-3.0/settings.ini`, `~/.gtkrc-2.0` and `~/.gtkrc-2.0.mine` for its theme retrieval.

 Currently, it prints the following:
 * Shell;